Lumi vs accessiBe

 “What’s the practical first step for Shopify accessibility cleanup?”

-Start with a catalog scan, review high-frequency issues like missing alt text, and maintain ongoing checks so new products do not reintroduce gaps.
+Start with a catalog gap report, review high-frequency issues like missing alt text, and maintain ongoing checks so new products do not reintroduce gaps.